Eastmont considers ‘gender neutral’ dress code

 The new guidelines state “certain parts of the body” should be covered and that disruptive attire is not allowed.
 It also carries over the previous prohibition on clothing and jewelry connected to gang affiliation, violence and illegal activity, with a new reference to a list of specifics available on the district’s website.

-Board members questioned whether removing the checklist and other details would be more difficult to enforcement and create consistency issues between buildings.
+Board members questioned whether removing the checklist and other details would make enforcement more difficult and create consistency issues between buildings.

 Noell and Assistant Superintendent David Woods both said enforcement is less about having a checklist of items and more about having a relationship with students and parents that allows a conversation.

-“It’s important to have a good relationship that allows that to happen,” Wood said.
+“It’s important to have a good relationship that allows that to happen,” Woods said.
 “Eastmont has that.”

 Both said the language that empowers staff to make the decisions is the important piece.